How To Win Your Wife Back After Hurting Her

 Q: What if my wife says she doesn’t love me anymore?

 A: Feelings can evolve.
 If she once loved you, there’s a foundation to rebuild from.
 Focus on showing changed behavior and give her space.
-Don't pressure her into feeling something before she's ready.
+Don’t pressure her into feeling something before she’s ready.
+Remember, the only reason to stay in a marriage should be genuine desire, not obligation or fear.

 Q: How long does it take to rebuild trust?